 Fast forward to today and many movements under my belt later.
-I heard about an organization trying to bring attention to the genocide in Gaza through a small sign on a wall along one of the busiest roads in Santa Fe.
-This particular route leads up to some of the most famous museums and galleries of “fine” art that Santa Fe has been known for.
-Street Art never has and never will ask for permission so these particular wheatpaste installations are in direct opposition to these homogenized upper class institutions and when coupled with local racism, the hostility to this conscious art abounds.
+I heard about an organization trying to bring attention to the genocide in Gaza through a small sign on a wall along one of the busiest roads in Santa Fe, New Mexico.
+This particular route leads up to some of the most famous museums and galleries of “fine art” that Santa Fe has been known for.
+Street Art never has and never will ask for permission so these particular wheatpaste installations are in direct opposition to these homogenized upper class institutions.
+When coupled with local racism, the hostility to this conscious art abounds.
 It is in public spaces and on the streets of change where tear gas and bullets fill the air that some of the hardest hitting images of art reside.
 I understood long ago the task of an artist is to create the images that people get behind, uniting movements for the continuation of our culture and lifeways.
-Any Indigenous “art” that amounts to nothing more than being a gimmick should be considered traitorous to the time and struggle of our own people especially those on the frontlines.
+Any Indigenous art that amounts to nothing more than being a gimmick should be considered traitorous to the time and struggle of our own people especially those on the frontlines.
 These types of self serving “artists” have no place within our struggle other than being a conceited capitalistic hurdle against our collective liberation.

 For almost 5 years this Palestinian human rights advocacy group has had their sign defaced, destroyed and even cut into by the knives of racism that exist prominently in Santa Fe.
 It is these uneducated people who would prefer not to see images of Middle Eastern children or worse yet, the advocacy being made for their basic human rights to exist on their homeland of Gaza – which has been considered one of the largest open air prisons today.